EWaterman/EWaterman.github.io/_posts/Ch8/0008-03-01-self-publishing-platforms.md

 ### [Itunes](https://kdp.amazon.com/en_US?ref_=kdpgp_p_ca_psg_gt_ad4)

+While not super common, I have heard of a few people publishing their books on Itunes

 ### [Indyplanet](http://www.indyplanet.us/)

 **Note:** You have to print at least one physical copy with Indyplanet before using their digital distribution platform.